carbon-language/carbon-lang/docs/design/unions.md

 }
 ```

-`create` and `destroy` correspond to placement-`new` and pseudo-destructor calls
-in C++, but they can only be applied to union members; the lifetimes of ordinary
+`create` and `destroy` can only be applied to union members (unlike their C++
+counterparts, placement `new` and pseudo-destructor calls); the lifetimes of
-struct fields and variables are always tied to their scope.
-It is an error to
+ordinary struct fields and variables are always tied to their scope.
+It is out
-apply `create` to a union that already has an active member, or apply `destroy`
+of contract to apply `create` to a member of a union that already has an active
-to a union that does not have an active member. `destroy` can be thought of as a
+member, or apply `destroy` to a member that is not active. `destroy` can be
-unary operator, but a `create` statement has the syntax and semantics of a
+thought of as a unary operator, but a `create` statement has the syntax and
-variable declaration, with `create` taking the place of `var`, and the field
+semantics of a variable declaration, with `create` taking the place of `var`,
-expression taking the place of the variable name.
+and the field expression taking the place of the variable name. `destroy`
+permanently invalidates any pointers to the destroyed object; they do not become
+valid again if that member is re-created.

-**FIXME**: Does the `create` syntax make it sufficiently clear that the `=`
+> **FIXME**: Does the `create` syntax make it sufficiently clear that the `=`
-represents initialization, not assignment?
+> represents initialization, not assignment?
 Can we do better?

-**TODO:** The spelling of `create` and `destroy` are chosen for consistency with
+> **TODO:** The spelling of `create` and `destroy` are chosen for consistency
-`operator create` and `operator destroy`, the spelling of constructor and
+> with `operator create` and `operator destroy`, which are how constructor and
-destructor declarations in the currently-pending structs proposal.
-They should
+> destructor declarations are spelled in the currently-pending structs proposal.
-be updated as necessary to stay consistent.
+> They should be updated as necessary to stay consistent.

-### Field groups
+## Field groups

 A union member can be either a field or a _group_ of fields: